Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/assessment-action.md

 ![Request Priority](_books/servicemanager-user-guide/service-portfolio/requests/images/request-info-priority.png)

 ### Benefits of Using Priority
 Setting the priority of a request is all about having a focus on the most important requests.
-There are serveral visual tools and automations to help achieve this.
+There are several visual tools and automations to help achieve this.
 * Visibility in the request list by displaying color-coded priority levels.
 * Sorting the request list by priority puts the most important requests at the top.
-* Determin the service level targets that will be used for the request.
+* Determine the service level targets that will be used for the request.
 * Drive workflow automation based on the selected priority.
 * Contribute to statistics and reports based on the priority levels.